 HSI campaigns to rescue a pride of lions - victims of canned hunting

-More information on what HSI is doing about Canned Hunting and what action you can take.
-Download PDF, 460 kB.
+For more information on what HSI is doing about Canned Hunting and what action you can take.
+Download PDF (202.9 kB)

 Sanwild, a well respected animal protection organisation in South Africa, has urgently requested our help with the rescue of six lions that had been lured to a bait, drugged by hunters and abducted from Kruger National Park to be used in canned hunts.